Critical classes of power graphs and reconstruction of directed power graphs: The reconstruction of the directed power graph

 We consider the size of the set $\mathcal{S}$ of the star vertices in $\Gamma.$ By Proposition \ref{S>1}, if $|\mathcal{S}|>1$ the following three possibilities arise, each of them leading to a unique and exhibited group $G$: \begin{itemize} \item $|\mathcal{S}|=n$.
 In this case the only possibility is $G\cong C_n$ with $n$ a prime power.

 \item $|\mathcal{S}|=1+\phi(n)\neq n$.
 Here we have the only possibility $G\cong C_n$, with $n$ not a prime power.

 \item $|\mathcal{S}|=2$.
-Note that we are not in one of the previous cases because $1+\phi(n)=2$ if and only if $n\in \{1,2\}$.
-Here, $G$ is a generalized quaternion group of order $n$. \end{itemize} We now study the case $|\mathcal{S}|=1$.
-Surely $\mathcal{S}=\{1\}$, and hence we know which vertex of $\Gamma$ is the identity element $1$ of the group $G$.
+Note that we are not in one of the previous cases because $n\geq 3$ implies $2\ne n$, and $2\neq 1+\phi(n).$ Here, $G$ is the generalized quaternion group of order $n$. \end{itemize} We now study the case $|\mathcal{S}|=1$.
+Then $\mathcal{S}=\{1\}$, and we recognize which vertex of $\Gamma$ is the identity element $1$ of the group $G$.
 This is the genuine interesting case to deal with and it needs the whole machinery of the paper.

-Let $\mathcal{K}$ be the partition of $V\setminus\{1\}$ in $\mathtt{N}$-classes.
-We show that, given a class $C\in \mathcal{K}$, we can decide if $C$ is of plain or compound type by arithmetical or graph theoretical considerations, and without taking into account group theoretical information.
+Let $\mathcal{K}$ be the partition of $V\setminus\{1\}$ into $\mathtt{N}$-classes.
+We show that, given a class in $ \mathcal{K}$, we can decide if it is of plain or compound type by arithmetical or graph theoretical considerations, without taking into account any group theoretical information.